poovandrang/HosP-/README.md

 # ADMIN 🏥

 ## 🔷Only The Admin can view the Doctor's and Patient's Details.
-## 🔷After the Verification is Successfully Completed By The Admin, He Can Allow The Doctor To Get Patients Requests.
+## 🔷After the Verification is Successfully Completed By The Admin,The Doctor To Get Patients Requests else not.
 ## 🔷The Admin Can Also View the Doctor's Report.